huzaifa21-glitch/VPT-assessment/README.md

 ## Running it

-You need the backend running and reachable from wherever you run this app (emulator, simulator, or a physical phone) — see connectivity notes below, this trips people up more than anything else.
+You need the backend running and reachable from wherever you run this app (emulator, simulator, or a physical phone) — see connectivity notes below.

 ```bash
 npm install